LokiDieKatze/Dapp_ComEth/README.md

 ## Description

-- testnet use : Rinkeby
+- testnet use : Rinkeby, Kovan, Ropsten, Goerli

 - **ComEth dApp**

 This repository contains a React project for our DAO-like ComEth DApp using the Ethereum Blockchain.
 There will be a "ComEth Factory" allowing a user to create a personalized ComEth project.
 Each ComEth gathers users together and offers them the tools to manage their common pot through the payment of a monthly subscription and a voting system, all in an entirely decentralized structure.